 In order to participate in the Domestic Violence Clinic, students must have taken Legal Profession or be currently enrolled.
 The three-credit, one-semester course is offered in the fall and spring semesters.

 Partnership with the College of Social Work

-The Domestic Violence Clinic is able to partnership with the UT College of Social Work as a result of a generous gift from Lee Ann Tolsma and John T. Tolsma.
+The Domestic Violence Clinic partners with the UT College of Social Work as a result of a generous gift from Lee Ann Tolsma and John T. Tolsma.
 The College of Social Work places an intern from the Master of Science in Social Work program in the Domestic Violence Clinic.
-Through this partnership, the Domestic Violence Clinic and the College of Social Work collaborate in order to address the multiple needs of clients who are domestic violence victims.
+Through this partnership, the Domestic Violence Clinic and the College of Social Work collaborate to address the multiple needs of clients who are domestic violence victims.